doanhtu07/my-terminal-dotfiles/bootstrap/setup-macos/README.md

 ## 2. Copy zshrc-mini to .zshrc inside `sync` folder

-Here I provide a more minimal zshrc for a simple setup ready to develop anyhthing!
+Here I provide a more minimal zshrc for a simple setup ready to develop anything!

 For extra stuff, feel free to install them

 ## 3. Follow instructions in root README.md to symlink dotfiles

-You can delete any configs that you don't need for a clean symlink
+You can delete any configs that you don't need for a clean symlink process

-## 4. Run stuff
+## 4. Run stuff after symlinking

 ### Run `zshrc`